 If you have the time, go for it.
 I’m just not able to do so right now.
 So I haven’t expanded my store yet.

 We haven’t created a Facebook or Instagram store yet.
-I think this may assist you link your Etsy business to your Facebook and Instagram pages.
+I think this may assist you to link your Etsy business to your Facebook and Instagram pages.

 Things that can only be changed on your shop homepage